497th Bombardment Group

-Crew of the 869th Bomb Squadron B-29 42-24592 "Little Gem", 4 December 1944.
+Crew of the 869th Bomb Squadron B-29, serial 42-24592 Little Gem, 4 December 1944.

-Nose view of 869th Bomb Squadron B-29 42-24599 "Scrapper".
+Nose view of 869th Bomb Squadron B-29, serial 42-24599 Scrapper.

-Crew of 869th Bomb Squadron B-29 42-24598 "Waddy's Wagon".
+Crew of 869th Bomb Squadron B-29 42-24598 Waddy's Wagon.
 It was lost on 9 January 1945.

 The 497th Bombardment Group was a group of the United States Army Air Forces.
 The unit was inactivated on 31 March 1946.

 The unit was part of the United States Army Air Forces and Twentieth Air Force during World War II.
 The 497th BG engaged in very heavy (B-29 Superfortress) bombardment operations against Japan.
 Its aircraft were identified by a "A" and a square painted on the tail.

-Its history and lineage are carried on by the present 497th Air Expeditionary Group.

 History

 World War II

 The unit was established in late 1943 at El Paso Municipal Airport, Texas, being formed as a B-29 Superfortress Very Heavy bombardment Group.
 The unit was formed with four bomb squadrons (869th, 870th, 871st and 872d), all being newly constituted.

 It moved to Pratt Army Air Field, Kansas in December 1943 to begin training.
 Due to a shortage of B-29s, the group was equipped with former II Bomber Command B-17 Flying Fortresses already at Pratt which were previously used for training heavy bomber replacement personnel.
 In the spring of 1944, it finally received newly manufactured B-29 Superfortresses.
 In May shortages in aircraft and equipment led to the 872d Bomb Squadron being inactivated, with its personnel being consolidated into other group squadrons.

-As a three squadron group, the 497th was deployed to Pacific Theater of Operations (PTO) in September 1944, being assigned to the XXI Bomber Command 73d Bombardment Wing in the Northern Mariana Islands; being stationed at Isley Field, Saipan.
+As a three squadron group, the 497th was deployed to Pacific Theater of Operations (PTO) in September 1944, being assigned to the XXI Bomber Command 73d Bombardment Wing in the Northern Mariana Islands; being stationed at Isely Field, Saipan.
 Upon arrival the group's personnel were engaged in Quonset hut construction.
 By mid-October most personnel were able to move into the huts from the initial tents which they were assigned on arrival.
 The group began operations in October 1944 with attacks against Iwo Jima and the Truk Islands.
 Took part in the first attack (24 November 1944) on Japan by AAF planes based in the Marianas.
 Flew many missions against strategic objectives in Japan; on numerous raids, made its attacks in daylight and from high altitude.